A Computational Method to Calculate the Exact Solution for Acoustic Scattering by Fluid Spheroids: Numerical verifications

 \subsection{Comparison with reported results}

-Among the relatively great number of publications addressing the acoustic scattering by penetrable spheroids, such as fluid spheroids inmersed in a fluid surrounding medium, there is an article \cite{Kotsis} that reports an analytical solution of the scattered pressure field for $\rho_1/\rho_0 \not\approx 1$, $k_1/k_0\not\approx 1$ and small values of eccentricity $e$ (i.e. $e=d/(2a)\ll1$).
+Among the relatively great number of publications addressing the acoustic scattering by penetrable spheroids, such as fluid spheroids immersed in a fluid surrounding medium, there is an article \cite{Kotsis} that reports an analytical solution of the scattered pressure field for $\rho_1/\rho_0 \not\approx 1$, $k_1/k_0\not\approx 1$ and small values of eccentricity $e$ (i.e. $e=d/(2a)\ll1$).
 In that paper a shape perturbation method is used to express the scattered pressure in terms of spherical wave functions, instead of spheroidal ones.
 Hence, approximate expressions are presented for any value of $e$ as a product of the scattering pressure by a sphere and a polynomial in even powers of $e$ till $\mathcal{O}(e^6)$.
 Moreover, in that reference some calculated expansion coefficients are presented in a Table for $\rho_1/\rho_0 =1.22$, $k_0/k_1 = 1.27$ and $a/\lambda_0=0.9$, being $\lambda_0$ the acoustic wavelength in the medium.
-Those computed values lead to forward and backscattering cross-sections, $\sigma_f$ and $\sigma_b$, plotted in Figures $5$ an $6$ of the same paper that can be compared with the corresponding results of the exact solution for $|f_\infty|$, obtained through the codes implemented here for a liquid prolate spheroidal scatterer, given the relationships
+Those computed values lead to forward and backscattering cross-sections, $\sigma_f$ and $\sigma_b$, plotted in Figures 5 and 6 of the above mentioned work that can be compared with the corresponding results of the exact solution for $|f_\infty|$, obtained through the codes implemented here for a penetrable prolate spheroidal scatterer, given the relationships

 in far-field conditions.

 Comparison between normalized backscattering and forward scattering cross-sections (i.e. $\sigma/\lambda_0^2$) predicted by the approximate solution \cite{Kotsis} and the exact one computed through the implementation presented here is shown in Figure \ref{fig:KotsisRume}.
 Good agreement is achieved for the forward scattering case while the agreement gets worse for increasing eccentricity when backscattering is considered.
 For $e=0.4$ (i.e. $ b/a > 0.9$, which is quite close to be a spherical shape), $\sigma_b$ takes undesirable negative values at incident angles greater than $54^\circ$, which has no physical sense whereas the exact solution predicts positive values as expected.